Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 Nothing could be easier to make.
 Try five parts water to one part cashews, blanched almonds, or hemp seeds.
 Add a few drops of vanilla or some cocoa powder, and then perhaps some sweetener.
 With a little experimentation, you’ll come up with a recipe that’s tastier (and much cheaper) than commercial brands.

-The great thing about homemade nut milks is you can use virtually any kind of nut.
+The great thing about homemade nut milks is that you can use virtually any kind of nut.
 This lets you easily create a variety of delicious concoctions unlike anything produced commercially.
 Hazelnuts and Brazil nuts both impart terrific flavors to nut milk.
 Add some cocoa if you want to make something chocolaty.

 Making Soy Milk from Scratch